 Upon connecting a patient to mechanical ventilation, it is essential to frequently reassess its effects on the patient, especially the alveoli.
-This assessment is by examining the plateau pressure and driving pressure.
+This assessment is done by examining the plateau pressure and driving pressure.
 The plateau pressure is the pressure applied to small airways and alveoli.
-The plateau pressure should be under 30, to prevent volume trauma, which is an injury to the lung secondary to overdistension of the alveoli.
+The plateau pressure should be under 30 to prevent volume trauma, which is an injury to the lung secondary to overdistension of the alveoli.
 To obtain the plateau pressure, one must perform an inspiratory pause.
 Most ventilators have a button to calculate it.
-The driving pressure is the ratio of the tidal volume to the compliance of the lung, providing an approximation of the "functional" amount of lung that hasn't been de-recruited or shunted.
+The driving pressure is the ratio of the tidal volume to the lung's compliance, providing an approximation of the "functional" amount of lung that hasn't been de-recruited or shunted.
 The driving pressure can be calculated simply by subtracting the amount of PEEP from the plateau pressure.
 The driving pressure should remain below 14.
 If plateau and driving pressures start to exceed these limits, then decrease TV to 4ml/kg.
-Respiratory rate can be increased to compensate for the decrease in minute ventilation, though permissive hypercapnia might be necessary.
+The respiratory rate can be increased to compensate for the decrease in minute ventilation, though permissive hypercapnia might be necessary.
 Permissive hypercapnia is a "ventilation strategy to allow for an unphysiologically high partial pressure of carbon dioxide (PCO) to permit lung-protective ventilation with low tidal volumes."
 Recruitment maneuvers have been found to increase mortality in moderate to severe ARDS and should not be routinely used.

 The ventilator waveform requires careful assessment.
 If the waveform does not reach zero by the beginning of the new breath, then the RR must be decreased, or else hyperinflation and auto-PEEP will rise.
 If an obstructive patient suddenly desaturates or drops their blood pressure, they should be disconnected from the vent to allow for a full exhalation with a clinician pushing on their chest to facilitate exhalation.
 After this, a full work-up specifically ruling out pneumothorax due to volume trauma should be undertaken.
 If plateau pressures are chronically high, then pneumothorax must also be ruled out.

 The PReVENT trial showed no difference in an intermediate tidal volume strategy (10ml/kg) versus a low tidal volume strategy (6ml/kg) in patients without ARDS.
-If the patient is being placed on mechanical ventilation and has no obstructive physiology or risk to develop acute lung injury, then an intermediate tidal volume strategy using 8-10ml/kg could be employed.
+If the patient is being placed on mechanical ventilation and has no obstructive physiology or risk of developing acute lung injury, an intermediate tidal volume strategy using 8-10ml/kg could be employed.
 Generally, as this patient would not have oxygenation or ventilation difficulties, minimal ventilator settings could be employed.
 Starting with a tidal volume of 8ml/kg, RR of 16, IFR of 60 L/minute, FIO2 of 40%, and PEEP of 5, with titration as needed, is a reasonable starting point.

-Airway Pressure Release Ventilation:
+Airway Pressure Release Ventilation

-APRV is a form of continuous positive airway pressure (CPAP) that is characterized by a timed pressure release while allowing for spontaneous breathing.
+APRV is a form of continuous positive airway pressure (CPAP) characterized by a timed pressure release while allowing for spontaneous breathing.
 (See Figure 1) While previously considered a rescue strategy, APRV has recently gained acceptance as a primary ventilatory mode.
 Its indications for Acute Lung Injury (ALI)/Acute Respiratory distress syndrome (ARDS), multifocal pneumonia, and severe atelectasis make it a very attractive ventilatory option.

 If the patient suddenly desaturates, then the DOPES mnemonic should be followed to determine the causes of the problem.
 DOPES stands for displacement, obstruction of the ETT or airways, pneumothorax/pulmonary embolism/pulmonary edema, equipment failure, and stacked breaths.
 The patient should immediately be disconnected from the ventilator and switched to a bag valve mask.
 The person bagging should ventilate calmly and allow for a full exhalation.
 Following this, a systematic approach should be followed.
 Does the patient still have a good waveform on their ETCO2?
-If not then the ET tube may have become dislodged.
-Does the patient bag easily or difficulty?
-If bagging is difficult, this will inform you of some sort of obstructive problems such as an obstructed ET tube, pneumothorax, or bronchospasm.
-If the patient bags easily and SpO2 rises rapidly then it points to equipment failure.
+If not, then the ET tube may have become dislodged.
+Does the patient bag easily or with difficulty?
+If bagging is difficult, this will inform you of some obstructive problems such as an obstructed ET tube, pneumothorax, or bronchospasm.
+If the patient bags easily and SpO2 rises rapidly, then it points to equipment failure.
 While this is under evaluation, another provider should be assessing the patient with an ultrasound of the lungs and heart, and a chest X-ray should be obtained ASAP.
 Pulmonary embolism should be a consideration if no other cause of the desaturation is found.